 We have implemented a number of measures in order to prioritise safety on your tour to Afghanistan.

-Below is just a few examples you can see, here;
+Below are just a few examples;

 Koryo Tours Afghanistan Tour full itineraries are available only upon inquiry.
 We do not publish them publicly.